transdigiware/blockchain/reference/hsm-gemalto.md

 Congratulations.
 You have completed the HSM configuration for your blockchain network.
 Now when you deploy a new CA, peer, or ordering node, you can configure it to use the HSM that you have configured here.
 See [Configuring a CA, peer, or ordering node to use the HSM](#ibp-console-adv-deployment-cfg-hsm-node) for details.

-Congratulations.
-You have completed the HSM configuration for your blockchain network.
-Now when you deploy a new CA, peer, or ordering node, you can configure it to use the HSM that you have configured here.
-See [What's next](#ibp-hsm-gemalto-next-steps) for details on how to configure a node to use the HSM.

 ### What's next
 {: #ibp-hsm-gemalto-next-steps}